jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 # Cookbook

 PHP
-- how to rename value enums by running queries during installation (ModuleInstallerAPI)
+* how to rename value enums by running queries during installation (ModuleInstallerAPI)
-- how to columns value enums by running queries during installation (ModuleInstallerAPI)
+* how to columns value enums by running queries during installation (ModuleInstallerAPI)

 # Creating new additional policies
 Enforcing certain rules or simply adding your own basic logic to set Ticket info or derive a caller (Person) can be done by writing your own class implementing the **iPolicy** interface.

 The most important things about the interface:
 * implement the ```Init()``` method
-* specify a ```$iPrecedence``` (order in which policies are executed.
+* specify a ```$iPrecedence``` method.
+  * This is the order in which policies are executed.
 Lower = first, higher  = later.
-Not necessary to make this unique)
+  * Not necessary to make this unique.
+  * $iPrecedence = 200 is used for ticket creation/update.
 * implement the ```IsCompliant()``` method. true = continue processing; false = stop processing this email (marked as undesired)